thetribeio/generator-project/doc/DESCRIPTION.md

 The current MVP covers the most used technologies which are:

-* Front-End Architecture : you can choose between `Create React App` and `NextJs` as a boilerplate app
+* Front-End Architecture: you can choose between `Create React App` and `NextJs` as a boilerplate app

-* Backend-End Architecture : you can choose between `Node` and `Symfony` (Node backend comes with Express and TypeORM)
+* Backend-End Architecture: you can choose between `Node` and `Symfony` (Node backend comes with Express and TypeORM)

-* Containerization In dev environment with `docker-compose`
+* Containerization in dev environment with `docker-compose`

 * Provision/Deployment automation with `Ansible`